71% of B2B Buyers Start Research with Generic Search Query

-The search engine has revealed a series of key trends including the astonishing fact that 89% of business to business buyers use the internet for pre-purchase research.
+The search engine has revealed a series of key trends including the astonishing fact that 89% of business to business buyers use Google for pre-purchase research.
 The data also revealed that B2B companies are unprepared for the rise in mobile and video usage.

 Almost one in five B2B researchers watches an hour of B2B-related video content.
 This shift in behaviour is driven predominately by the increase in video content and ease of accessibility from mobile devices since the widespread introduction of 4G networks in the UK.

 But B2B companies are failing to engage with prospective buyers.
 By dismissing video content and ignoring mobile users, the needs of many B2B prospects are being ignored by UK businesses.

 Research shows that 74% of users are more likely to return to a mobile-friendly website.
 It’s a shock to learn that in a recent data mining exercise by leading content delivery network Akamai, only 18.7% of the 10,000 top-tier websites analysed was mobile responsive.